ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

 **18\.** Redirect standard error message

 Standard error message is similar to standard output, by default, it is displayed on the screen.
 We can redirect it to a file to keep a record of it.
-For example, if we use the command ***cat*** on a non-exsistant file, an error message will be displayed.
+For example, if we use the command ***cat*** on a non-existent file, an error message will be displayed.

     cat myfile.txt